Pelosi calls $3T coronavirus relief bill Democrats' starting offer as White House issues veto threat

 HOUSE DEMS UNVEIL CORONAVIRUS BILL ESTIMATED TO COST $3T, IN LARGEST STIMULUS PACKAGE YET

-Her comments came just as the White House issued an official veto threat on the legislation accusing Democrats of wanting to pass "long-standing partisan and ideological wish lists" rather than addressing the nation's public health and economic challenges.
+Her comments came just as the White House issued an official veto threat on the legislation, accusing Democrats of wanting to pass "long-standing partisan and ideological wish lists" rather than addressing the nation's public health and economic challenges.

-The White House chided Democrats for making certain undocumented immigrants eligible for the second round of $1,200 direct payments, including a $25 billion "bailout" for the U.S. Postal Service and funding vote-by-mail and same-day registration priorities.
+The White House chided Democrats for making certain undocumented immigrants eligible for the second round of $1,200 direct payments, for including a $25 billion "bailout" for the U.S. Postal Service and for funding vote-by-mail and same-day registration priorities.

 DEMOCRATS' $3T CORONAVIRUS RELIEF BILL EXTENDS STIMULUS CHECKS TO CERTAIN UNDOCUMENTED IMMIGRANTS